-2.2- Weakness in parenting approach
+2.2- Weakness of parenting

-Weaknesses in general parenting is asignificant issue in the country as a whole, particularly in the northern region.
+Weaknesses in general parenting is a significant issue in the country as a whole, particularly in the northern region.
 Many individuals may be interested in getting married, but they often lack the necessary knowledge and preparation to effectively fulfill their responsibilities towards their children.
 This often leads to the birth of children without the parents knowing how to adequately address their educational needs, as highlighted by a participant: